TRAVEL BOOKING PROCESS

 Hi Natasha,

-Could you please organise the following travel to Location of trip on Departure Date:
+Hope you are well.
+Could you please organise the following travel to CODE OF DESTINATION for DEPARTURE DATE:

 Flight Details: